compuphase/Make-plus/README.md

 all:
 	process output.db $(subst $(.SPACE),$(comma),$(.SOURCES))
 ```
-Although you can create a definition for `$(.SPACE)` in a makefile, it is a bit of a kludge.
+Although you can create a definition for `$(.space)` in a makefile, it is a bit of a kludge.
 Therefore, a macro for a space character is now predefined.

-The .SPACE predefined variable is also useful when you want to indent recipes in the makefile with spaces rather than a tab.
-In order to do this, you need to set the predefined variable .RECIPEPREFIX to a space, and a convenient way to do so is by setting it to $(.SPACE).
+The .space predefined variable is also useful when you want to indent recipes in the makefile with spaces rather than a tab.
+In order to do this, you need to set the predefined variable .RECIPEPREFIX to a space, and a convenient way to do so is by setting it to $(.space).
 For example:
 ```
-.RECIPEPREFIX := $(.SPACE)
+.RECIPEPREFIX := $(.space)
 ```
-Note that the .SPACE variable must be expanded immediately in this case; use `:=` rather than `=`.
+Note that the `.space` variable must be expanded immediately in this case; use `:=` rather than `=`.

 ## Other patches
 This version also includes the patches: